 This geometric mean is compared to predefined limits (Table 2).
-The sampling frequency being able to be applied (Bimonthly or Monthly) is thus determined as a function of the geometric mean (XG).
+The sampling frequency that can be applied (bimonthly or monthly) is thus determined as a function of the geometric mean (XG).

-Trend analysis of microbiological parameters considers ten years of acquired data and is based on the nonparametric Mann Kendall test (Meteigner, 2017; Piquet, 2018).
-The purpose of the Mann-Kendall (MK) test (Gilbert, 1987) is to statistically assess if there is a monotonic upward or downward trend of the variable of interest over time.
-A monotonic upward (downward) trend means that the variable consistently increases (decreases) through time, but the trend may or may not be linear.
+Trend analysis of microbiological parameters considers ten years of acquired data and is based on the nonparametric Mann-Kendall (MK) test (Mann 1945, Kendall 1975, Gilbert 1987).
+The purpose of the MK test (Gilbert, 1987) is to statistically assess if there is a monotonic upward or downward trend of the variable of interest over time.
+A monotonic upward (downward) trend means that the variable consistently increases or decreases through time, but the trend may or may not be linear.